vinoth12940/VoiceAgent_GPTRealtime/QUICK_START.md

 ## ✅ **Success Indicators**

-### **🟢 Everything Working:**
+### **🟢 Everything Working (WebRTC Mode):**
-- Status shows "connected" with green dot
+- Status shows "Connected via WebRTC ⚡" with green dot
-- AI introduces itself as P&C insurance specialist
+- AI introduces itself as "Alex", P&C insurance specialist
+- Beautiful chat interface with avatars appears:
+  - 🤖 Robot avatar for AI on the LEFT
+  - 👤 Person avatar for you on the RIGHT
 - Microphone captures your voice (see browser permission)
+- Form fields flash yellow/blue as they auto-populate
+- AI responds with ultra-low latency (50-100ms)
-- AI responds naturally when you stop speaking
+- Typing indicators (●●●) show when AI is speaking
 - Customer verification works with demo data
-- Policy information is retrieved and explained
+- Policy information is retrieved and explained with ✅ system notifications

 ### **📊 Browser Console (F12):**
 ```